muse-sisay/OTR-Downloader/README.md

 - Speed Gibson of the International Secret Police
 - Dragnet

-To download use
+To download these shows use

 ```
-python3 OTR_downloader.py  -f -d ./
+	$ python3 OTR_downloader.py  -f -d ./
 ```